Circumventing Backdoor Defenses That Are Based on Latent Separability

-We design our {\textbf{Adaptive}} poisoning strategy following the insights we introduce in Section~\ref{subsec:heuristic_insights_for_adaptive_attack}.
-Recall that, traditional backdoor poisoning attacks will mislabel all poison backdoor samples to the target class.
-In contrast, our attack, after planting backdoor trigger to a set of samples~(randomly sampled from the training set), does not mislabel all of them.
-Instead, we randomly keep a part of them (say 50\%) still correctly labeled as their semantic ground truth, and only mislabel the rest to the target class.
-We call the manipulated samples that still hold their ground truth labels \textbf{``\textit{cover}''} samples, and the other part with their labels changed to the adversary-specified target class \textbf{``\textit{payload}''} poison samples (sometimes we simply call them ``\textit{poison}'').
-Formally, the adversary explicitly specifies a \textit{conservatism ratio} $\eta\in[0,1)$, with which our label flipping strategy formulates as:
+\paragraph{Overview.} We present an overview of our design in Fig~\ref{fig:overview}.
+Unlike typical backdoor poisoning attacks, in our framework, we do not label all trigger-planted samples to the target class.
+As shown, after planting the backdoor trigger to a set of samples~(sampled from all classes), we randomly split them into two disjoint groups.
+For one group, we still label them to the target class~(we call this group \textit{payload samples}) to establish the backdoor correlation between the trigger pattern and the target label; while the other group~(namely \textit{regularization samples}) will instead be correctly labeled to their real semantic classes~(that can be diffident from the target class) to regularize the backdoor correlation.
+Formally, following our notations in Section~\ref{sec:problem_formulation}, the adversary will specify a \textit{conservatism ratio} $\eta\in[0,1)$, with which our label flipping strategy formulates as: